Algonquin Canoe Trip

 minutes to notice the blue line between the portage and the lake.

-An interesting thing about the reeds is that this is the only place in
+An interesting thing about the reeds is that this is the only place

-of pretty.
+are kind of pretty.

 And this is Hogan Lake: